revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 ---

-20.What will be the output for the following code?
+20.What is the output for the following code?

 > names.append("May")